Ruvati Faucets Review & Rating Updated: 07/22/19

 The faucets are available in just four finishes: brushed nickel, oil rubbed bronze, polished chrome and stainless steel.
 Not every faucet is available in all three finishes.
 There is no option for any special finishes.

-Ruvati has upgraded the term of its warranty from 1-year to a "lifetime" warranty since our initial review of the company which severely criticized its weak warranty.
-We consider this a major step in the right direction which suggests that the company has gained more confidence in its products.
+Ruvati upgraded the term of its warranty from 1-year to a "lifetime" warranty after our initial review of the company which severely criticized its weak warranty.
+However, it has since reverted to its original one year warranty.
+A one year warranty is essentially "no warranty" and far, far below the standard U.S./Canadian lifetime limited warranty.

 Chinese and Taiwanese faucets similar to Ruvati include